ShellSPORT 5000 European Championship race

 - Chevron B30 [30-75-01] (David Purley): See full history: Chevron B30.

 - Chevron B35 [35-76-15] (Mikka Arpiainen): New to ATS Wheels (Bad Dürkheim, Rhineland-Palatinate, Germany) for the ATS Racing Team, fitted with a BMW engine, and raced by Mikka Arpiainen in the ShellSPORT 5000 European Championship race at Brands Hatch at the end of August.
-The team had been struggling with a Lola T450, first driven by Mikko Kozarowitzky and later by Reinhold Jöst, and FSV star Arpiainen was given the job of sorting the brand new Chevron.
+The ATS F2 team had been struggling with a Lola T450, first driven by Mikko Kozarowitzky and later by Reinhold Jöst, and FSV star Arpiainen was given the job of sorting the brand new Chevron.
 The car was not seen again until the Hockenheim F2 race four weeks later, when it was driven by Jochen Mass, with Arpiainen relegated to the Lola.
 Mass qualified 20th but worked his way up to seventh in the first heat, and then eighth in the second, to be classified sixth overall.
 The ATS team moved up to Formula 1 for 1977, and the subsequent history of the Chevron B35 is unknown.